Menu

 2. Dysons are a poor value

 What does all of that buy you?
-The effective air purification (purified airflow) of a standard air purifier in the $80 to $100 range.
+For these Dysons, it buys you the effective air purification (purified airflow) of a standard air purifier in the $80 to $100 range.
 Recall the GermGuardian AC4825 we referenced earlier.
-The AC4825 also has a HEPA and carbon filter and it offers even more purified airflow than any Dyson.
+The AC4825 also has a HEPA and carbon filter and it offers even more purified airflow than Dysons with a hoop at the top.
 The best part?
-It retails for about $80 – a fraction of the price of even the cheapest Dyson air purifier.
+It retails for about $80 – a fraction of the price of even the cheapest Dyson with a hoop at the top.

 The bottom line: if you’re strictly looking for an air purifier (and not an appliance that also cools, heats, or humidifies) – Dyson air purifiers are a really poor value.